Japan prosecutors close case against American in Ghosn pay

 Nissan Motor Co. officials considered various ways to make up for the money Ghosn gave up, such as paying him consulting fees after retirement.
 They also mulled other methods such as payments through subsidiaries and stock options.
 Nothing had been paid at the time of the arrests.

-Ghosn has said a group at Nissan engineer his arrest because they feared that French automaker Renault, which owns 43% of Nissan, would gain more control over the company.
+Ghosn has said a group at Nissan engineered his arrest because they feared that French automaker Renault, which owns 43% of Nissan, would gain more control over the company.
 Other Nissan officials made similar comments during Kelly’s trial.

 Renault sent Ghosn to Nissan in 1999 to lead its rescue from the brink of bankruptcy.
 He successfully steered the maker of the Leaf electric car and Infiniti luxury models for nearly two decades.